Pineapler/vam-eye-scroller/README.md

 This is a work-in-progress that I'm doing whenever I have downtime.
-If you have experience writing VAM plugins, please feel free to help and submit a pull request.
+If you have experience writing VAM plugins, please feel free to look through Issues and submit a pull request.

-### TODO:

-- Make sure custom objects are loaded/unloaded whenever they need to be
-- Serialize assetbundles when in packages
-- Replace custom object material with one already on the Person (sclera?)

 # VamEyeScroller